qubole/kinesis-sql/README.md

 # Kinesis Connector for Structured Streaming

 Implementation of Kinesis Source Provider in Spark Structured Streaming.
 [SPARK-18165](https://issues.apache.org/jira/browse/SPARK-18165) describes the need for such implementation.
+More details on the implementation can be read in this [blog](https://www.qubole.com/blog/kinesis-connector-for-structured-streaming/)

 ## Downloading and Using the Connector

 The connector is available from the Maven Central repository.
 It can be used using the --packages option or the spark.jars.packages configuration property.
 Use the following connector artifact

-	com.qubole.spark/spark-sql-kinesis_2.11/1.1.3-spark_2.4
+	Spark 3.0: com.qubole.spark/spark-sql-kinesis_2.12/1.2.0-spark_3.0
+	Spark 2.4: com.qubole.spark/spark-sql-kinesis_2.11/1.1.4-spark_2.4

 ## Developer Setup
 Checkout kinesis-sql branch depending upon your Spark version.
 Use Master branch for the latest Spark version

-###### Spark version 2.4.x
+###### Spark version 3.0.x
 	git clone git@github.com:qubole/kinesis-sql.git
-	git checkout 2.4.0
+	git checkout master
 	cd kinesis-sql
 	mvn install -DskipTests

-This will create *target/spark-sql-kinesis_2.11-2.4.0.jar* file which contains the connector code and its dependency jars.
+This will create *target/spark-sql-kinesis_2.12-*.jar* file which contains the connector code and its dependency jars.

 ## How to use it